infrablocks/end-to-end-concourse-ci/README.md

 ## Deployment

-This code requires terraform 0.12.
-If you want to use 0.11, use 'terraform011' branch.
+This code requires terraform 0.12 or greater.

 ### Setting up your machine (optional)